Lassise–Schettini House

-It was listed on the National Register of Historic Places in 1987.
+It was listed on the National Register of Historic Places in 1987 and on the Puerto Rico Register of Historic Sites and Zones in 2000.

 It is a two-story building with a mix of architectural styles, showing influence of the style of the traditional plantation house of the United States Gulf Coast and the Caribbean, of the Chicago Prairie style, and of the Moorish-Spanish Revival.